etcd-io/website/content/en/docs/v3.5/op-guide/maintenance.md

 $ etcd --auto-compaction-mode=revision --auto-compaction-retention=1000
 ```

-etcd compacts on `"latest revision" - 1000` every 5 minutes.
+etcd checks every 5 minutes and compacts on `"latest revision" - 1000`.
 For example, when the latest revision is 30000, it compacts on revision 29000.

 ## Defragmentation